willtech-1/iTunes-Search-App/README.md

 cd backend
 ```
 3. To check whether you are at the right directory type ls on your terminal and you will get list of your files in that directory
-4. Then type npm install on your terminal to install node_modules and all the dev dependencies for the backend of the project
+4. Then type npm install on your terminal to install node_modules for all the dev dependencies for the backend of the project
 ```bash
 npm install
 ```